Thecmar7/assignment1/bio.md

 loving it.
 I am excited to get into the field of computer science I am in love with it even though I am sometimes not the best at programming.
 But really that is why I am here!
 I want to learn.

+#THIS BIO WILL REIGN SUPREEM!

+#I WILL MAKE THIS THE BEST BIO!